esdiscuss/esdiscuss/promises.md

 [_Wed Nov 14 09:57:58 PST 2012_](https://mail.mozilla.org/pipermail/es-discuss/2012-November/026356.html)

-On 14 November 2012 18:41, Mark S. Miller <erights at google.com> wrote:
-> Either way, Scala's
-> unfortunate choice clearly violates this history in a confusing manner, so
-> I'd classify it as #4.
-Let's not repeat Scala's mistake.

 Just to reiterate, it's not just Scala, but more importantly also C++, Java (to some extent), and several less mainstream languages.
 That is, this use of terminology has quite a bit of history of its own, dating back almost as far as E (and having developed more or less independently).

-/Andreas

 ## Kevin Smith